BenjaminCarpenter480/eidf-docs/docs/services/registry/public-cache.md

 The Library is a public project containing ECIR copies of commonly used container images on the GPU Service.
 This will be updated over time to reflect use and updates on the service.

-To use an image from the Library, the image name should be preceded by registry.eidf.ac.uk/library, for example if an Ubuntu image with the tag latest were available in the Library it would be:
+To use an image from the Library, the image name should be preceded by `registry.eidf.ac.uk/library`, for example if an Ubuntu image with the tag `latest` were available in the Library it would be accessed with:

 ```bash
 registry.eidf.ac.uk/library/ubuntu:latest